Hala-INTJ/School_District_Analysis/README.md

 The report below summarizes the findings as a result of the analysis.
 ## School District Analysis Results
 ### District Summary
-The analysis displays totals and averages for all schools and all grades.
+This analysis displays totals and averages for all schools and all grades.
 | Baseline Results |
 | ---------------- |
 | ![](https://github.com/Hala-INTJ/School_District_Analysis/blob/main/Resources/District%20Summary%20Baseline.png) |